Tyler Ennis (basketball)

-Tyler Cameron Ennis McIntyre (born August 24, 1994) is a Canadian professional basketball player for Tofaş of the Turkish BSL.
+Tyler Cameron Ennis McIntyre (born August 24, 1994) is a Canadian professional basketball player for Hapoel Tel Aviv of the Israeli Ligat HaAl and the EuroLeague.
 He played college basketball for the Syracuse Orange, where he was considered one of the top freshmen in 2013–14.
 He was drafted 18th overall by the Phoenix Suns in the 2014 NBA draft.

 High school career

 Ennis attended St. Benedict's Preparatory School in Newark, New Jersey.
-Prior to heading south to St. Benedict's Prep, Ennis attended Cardinal Newman Catholic Elementary School in Brampton, Ontario and Father Henry Carr Catholic Secondary School in Etobicoke, Ontario.
+Prior to heading south to St. Benedict's Prep, Ennis attended Cardinal Newman Catholic Elementary School in Brampton, Ontario, and Father Henry Carr Catholic Secondary School in Rexdale, Ontario.
 In his junior year in 2011–12, Ennis led St. Benedict's, coached by Mark Taylor, to a school-record 35 victories and the No. 2 ranking in New Jersey.
 He was named the Gatorade New Jersey Player of the Year while averaging 14.6 points and 7.1 assists per game.
 In his senior year in 2012–13, the Gray Bees finished with a record of 31-2 as Ennis was honored as the Star-Ledger Prep Player of the Year and earned All-Prep First Team recognition after averaging 20 points, 6.1 assists, 5.2 rebounds and 3.1 steals per game.

 Considered a five-star recruit by ESPN.com, Ennis was listed as the No. 5 point guard and the No. 20 player in the nation in 2013.